 Equitable Does Not Necessarily Mean Equal

 The division of marital assets can be one of the toughest and most complex aspects of a divorce.
 In a Florida divorce assets must be identified, disclosed, and then divided equitably between the spouses.
 It is very important to note that the word used regarding that division is equitably, not necessarily equally.
 That is the reason why, even in what seems to be an amicable situation, it is always best to seek legal representation when considering a divorce.
-The firm of In Law We Trust, P.A., the divorce attorneys for men in Tampa, FL, has the knowledge and expertise to negotiate for your rights and a fair settlement so that you can move forward with your life with security and confidence.
+The firm of In Law We Trust Divorce and Family Lawyers, the divorce attorneys for men in Tampa, FL, has the knowledge and expertise to negotiate for your rights and a fair settlement so that you can move forward with your life with security and confidence.

 What are the Typical Assets that are Considered During Divorce?

 Any asset that is gained during the marriage, as long as it is not a gift or an inheritance, is considered marital property and is subject to division.
 Marital assets are typically joint property and include the value of houses, furniture, appliances, jewelry, collections, motor vehicles, recreational vehicles, other types of personal or real property, bank accounts, stocks, bonds, investments, and pension or retirement accounts.
 Any other properties acquired before or outside the marriage are called separate properties.
 While separate properties are not considered assets of the marriage, an increase in the value during the marriage can convert into a marital property asset, making that increase a divisible item.
-Seek the advice of an attorney from In Law We Trust, P.A. to help you understand the differences in marital and separate properties.
+Seek the advice of an attorney from In Law We Trust Divorce and Family Lawyers to help you understand the differences in marital and separate properties.

 What Are Other Types of Marital Assets that I May Not Have Even Thought Of?